karl-zylinski/karl-zylinski.github.io/content/posts/handle-based-arrays.md

 ## An example implementation

 Let me dump an example implementation here.
-Then we can discuss what it does and how to use it.
-Then we'll discuss how you can improve it.
+Then I'll discuss what it does and how to use it.
+After that we'll discuss how you can improve it.

 > Use this code by copying this file into your program's package and changing the `package game` line.